Examination for Japanese University Admission for International Students (EJU)

 Examination Subjects

-• You can take EJU examinations in the following subject
+You can take EJU examinations in the following subjects:

 You will select which exams to take based on the requirements of the university you wish to enter.
 All subjects except Japanese as a Foreign Language are available in both Japanese or English, and you can specify at the time of application which language you’d like to take it in.
 The Japanese as a Foreign Language exam is in Japanese only.